vives-ai-edge/workshop/src/01-hello-world/03-run-inference/index.md

 ### Application constants

-The application works by generating a `x` value on every iteration.
+The application works by generating an `x` value on every iteration.
 The `x` must represent value that ranges from 0 to (2 x Pi).
 So first we need to define Pi and the upper limit value `xrange`.
 These values where used when training the model.

 In order to generate some `x` values, we need to define how many inferences we want in a full cycle.
-A cycle is includes the full range of 0 to 2 x Pi.
+A cycle includes the full range of 0 to 2 x Pi.
 In this case we choose to have `100` inferences in a full cycle.

 The only thing that last is to count the inferences, so we can keep track on what number for `x` to generate next.